atoms-ufrj/playmol/docs/commands.md

 **Description**:

-This command creates an extra structure (bond, angle, dihedral) involving the specified atoms, which must all belong to the same molecule.
+This command creates an extra structure (bond, angle, dihedral) involving the specified atoms.
+In the case of an extra angle or extra dihedral, all specified atoms must  belong to the same molecule.

 The parameter _atom-x_ is the identifier of a previously created atom.
 A unique identifier must be provided, with no use of wildcard characters (* or ?).
 A corresponding structure type (that is,